Design Tools Are Unresponsive

 By contrast, even though we describe the web using terminology that was invented for print, it is in fact dynamic.
 The web is built on code that allows it to respond to myriad and ever-changing viewports, screen sizes, and devices.

-True responsiveness is usually impossible to represent using design tools because of a lack of support for concepts like relative units, calculated font sizes, container queries, and a whole lot more.
+True responsiveness is usually impossible to represent using design tools because of a lack of support for fundamental web concepts like relative units, calculated font sizes, container queries, and more.
 Instead, designers are relegated to producing multiple different static mock ups representing the same view at different sizes, so that we might provide an engineer with enough context for them to redesign that view responsively using code.

 Second, all of those extra mock ups are a cost center.
 Redesigning the same high fidelity screen two or three times before committing anything to code is, frankly, a waste of time.
-In the business world, time is money.
+More on that later.

 And third, we're necessarily neglecting the majority of possible experiences for our users.
-If an average browser window is 1024 pixels wide, and you mock up your page at 3 different sizes, you're neglecting 1021 possible experiences for average users.
+If an average browser window is 1024 pixels wide, and you mock up your page at 3 different sizes, that makes 1021 neglected experiences for average users.

 Designing For The Medium Top

-Designers desperately want to design responsive experiences for the web, yet our tooling requires us to design static experiences in the style of print.
+Designers want to design responsive experiences for the web, but our tooling requires us to either spend an unsustainable amount of effort on delivering partial responsiveness, or design static experiences in the style of print.
 By carrying forward philosophies and taxonomies from the print world, our tools neglect many possibilities of this newer medium.

 At the end of the day, nobody uses Figma mock ups.
 The more time we spend mocking things up in high fidelity using primarily static design tools, the more expensive it becomes for us to create something truly useful.
-Eventually, in this medium, everything must become code.
+Eventually, if we're designing something meant to be usable on the medium of the web, it must become code.

-Use the tools that exist for the medium.
+At risk of echoing the oft mocked "learn to code" sentiment, I do think we should use the tools that exist for the medium.
 Just as a painter paints with a brush, and a sculptor sculpts with a loop, and a potter fires with a kiln; so too should a digital designer prototype with code.
+As emergent technologies like AI mature, that becomes increasingly easier for designers to achieve.

 That doesn't mean that your prototype code needs to be production ready, or even very good.
-Designers and engineers are two different breeds.
-But designers do need to be able to adequately represent their solutions.
-On the web, that requires some code.
+I'm not advocating that designers should become engineers instead.
+But designers do need to be able to adequately represent and express their solutions.
+On the web, that often requires some code.